ToxicFrog/doomrl-server/README.md

 There's not much to configure.
 It assumes that the directory containing the doomrl-server script is the root of the doomrl-server install; if this is incorrect, set the environment variable `DOOMRL_SERVER` appropriately.

-Apart from that, the only thing to do is edit the DoomRL configuration files in `config/`; these override the default configs that come with DoomRL.
-(There is not, at present, any support for per-user config file editing.)
-The configuration files that come with doomrl-server are meant to provide sane defaults.
+Apart from that, the only thing to do is edit the DoomRL configuration files in `config/`; these override the default configs that come with DoomRL, which will be copied into each player's user directory.
+The default values should be fine, but you may want to look them over (for example, to enable a custom mod server).
+The `controls.lua`, `colours.lua`, and `user.lua` files are editable by the user via the `config` command; the `config.lua` file is appended to by doomrl-server at user registration time but otherwise static.

-Note the `dofile "user.lua"` at the end of `config.lua`; this is used by DoomRL-server to load a user-specific configuration file setting the username and should not be removed.

 ## Directories